awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 # Viewing CloudTrail Events in the CloudTrail Console<a name="view-cloudtrail-events-console"></a>

 You can use the CloudTrail console to view the last 90 days of recorded API activity and events in an AWS Region\.
 You can also download a file with that information, or a subset of information based on the filter and time range you choose\.
 You can customize your view of event history by selecting which columns are displayed in the console\.
+You can also look up and filter events by the resource types available for a particular service\.

-For information about which events are recorded, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md) and [Resource Types Supported by CloudTrail Event History](view-cloudtrail-events-supported-resource-types.md)\.
+CloudTrail logging varies between AWS services\.
+While most AWS services support CloudTrail logging of all events, some services only support logging a subset of APIs and events, and a few services are unsupported\.
+You can learn more about the specifics of how CloudTrail logs events for a specific service by consulting the documentation for that service\.
+For more information, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md) and [CloudTrail Unsupported Services](cloudtrail-unsupported-aws-services.md)\.

 **Note**
 For an ongoing record of activity and events, create a trail\.
-Creating a trail also allows you to take advantage of the following integrations:
+Creating a trail also enables you to take advantage of the following integrations:
 Analyze your AWS service activity with queries in Amazon Athena\.
 For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](http://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](http://docs.aws.amazon.com/athena/latest/ug/), or simply choose the option to create a table directly from **Event history** in the CloudTrail console\.
 Monitor your trail logs and be notified when specific activity occurs with Amazon CloudWatch Logs\.
 For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.